 We could not achieve what we do without our volunteers and advocates.
 Here are some ways you can help:

 - Opportunities include talking to friends and family, holding local talks, speaking to the media (your local paper, radio or national magazines and papers) or your MP.
-Other ideas include ladies' nights, quizzes, creating displays in local centres (librairies, community centres, workplaces) or asking your local GP or health centre to display posters and leaflets.
+Other ideas include ladies' nights, quizzes, creating displays in local centres (libraries, community centres, workplaces) or asking your local GP or health centre to display posters, stickers and leaflets.

-- Get involved with Ovarian Cancer Awareness Month, by taking part in our 50s Challenge.
+- Get involved with Ovarian Cancer Awareness Month 2016.

 - Hand out copies of our symptoms awareness leaflet to your friends, family and contacts or download our symptoms poster (also available in other languages) to print off and display.
-Use our order form to order leaflets and posters.
+Use our order form to order leaflets, stickers and posters.

 - Ask your GP to complete one of our accredited online learning modules.